Jawschamp/Project-Magma/README.md

-### Project Magma is designed to be the best chat app you've ever used more featured Chat app, alot of credit to Discord Inc. For the inspiration.
+### Project Magma is designed to be the best chat app you've ever used.
+It's being designedwwith the intention to allowing a very fully featured Api Chat app, alot of credit to Discord Inc. For the inspiration.
 More info soon.
 # Features
 * Message lookup
 * Emoji/Gif support